signature-opensource/CK-PerfectEvent/README.md

     o.Talk.ParallelAsync -= ThingTalkedAsync;
 }

-async Task ThingTalkedAsync( object loggerOrToken, IThing thing, string e ) {
+async Task ThingTalkedAsync( IParallelLogger logger, IThing thing, string e ) {
-    // Here we want to always work with a dependent token. if( loggerOrToken is not ActivityMonitor.DependentToken token ) {
-        token = ((IParallelLogger)loggerOrToken).CreateDependentToken();
-    }
+    logger.Info("I'm in the event !");
+    // logger.OpenXXX Is not supported by the IParallelLogger.

+    // If your event handler is a big process and need to have an ActivityMonitor, do the following: var token = logger.CreateDependentToken();

-    // We create a brand new monitor (we are going to do complex stuff). var monitor = new ActivityMonitor();
+    var monitor = new ActivityMonitor( token );
-    using( monitor.StartDependentActivity( token ) )
+    using(monitor.OpenInfo("A group!"))
     {
-        //...

     }
     monitor.MonitorEnd();
 }